alienflip/Scaffold-Algo/README.md

 ## Call contract

-here you can mess around with setting the contracts variable, and watch the change live!
+here you should change contract call variables, and then watch the change live!

 ```
 cd ~/Scaffold-Algorand/call